 Selling printables on Etsy is a fun and creative way to start making money from home.
-I just opened my own shop a few weeks ago and have been slowly adding inventory, (well, as fast as I can with limited time.)
+I opened my own shop a few years ago and have been slowly adding inventory ever since.

 Then, feel free to jump ahead to the weirdness.

-Interested in learning how you can open your own Etsy shop?
+Interested in learning how you can open your own Etsy shop and make money selling printables?
 Want some ideas on what printables to sell?
 I’ll give you a quick overview in this article.

 **This post contains affiliate links, meaning I may receive a small commission at no additional cost to you for products you purchase via this website.
 For more information click here.**

 How to open an Etsy shop and start selling printables:

 You can easily create an Etsy account by clicking on the “Sell on Etsy” link on Etsy.
 Then simply follow the prompts.
 Here’s a quick rundown of the set-up steps: